magento/devdocs/src/marketplace/sellers/mftf-magento.md

 ## When testing is done

-MFTF Magento supplied Tests will be run for all Marketplace extension submissions for:
+MFTF Magento supplied tests will be run for all Marketplace extension submissions for:

--  Magento in 2.3 and 2.4 release lines
+-  Magento 2.3 and 2.4 release lines
--  OpenSource and Commerce editions
+-  Open Source and Commerce editions

 ## What is being checked